Harry Morgan (footballer): Cottesloe (WAFA)

+South Melbourne (VFL)

 When he became a VFL footballer with South Melbourne in 1914, Morgan began playing as a forward was the top goal-kicker at his club twice, on both sides of their war enforced recess in 1916.
-He had kicked 27 in his debut season and his most impressive tally came in 1915 when he managed 48 goals, to finish third in the league behind Dick Lee and Jimmy Freake.
-While at South Melbourne he also participated in their 1914 VFL Grand Final loss, playing in the forward pocket.
+He had kicked 27 in 1914, and his most impressive tally came in 1915 when he managed 48 goals, finishing third in the VFL behind Collingwood's Dick Lee and Fitzroy's Jimmy Freake.

+While at South Melbourne he also played in the forward pocket in the team's 1914 Grand Final loss to Carlton.
 Despite making eight appearances in 1918, Morgan was not selected in that year's premiership team.

+Footscray (VFA)

+Footscray acquired his services for the 1919 VFA season.
+He was a member of their premiership side that year.

+Subiaco (WAFL)

+In 1920 he returned to Subiaco for another stint.